Engee documentation

 Details

-The angular deviation of the generator power.
-This is also one of the signals at the last output of the synchronous machine model.
+Angular deviation of the generator power.
+It is also one of the signals at the last output of the synchronous machine model.

 Data types